 If you have any questions or concerns about the medication you are taking or side effects, talk to your pharmacist, or the nurses and doctors involved in your care.

-As rheumatoid arthritis is a long-term condition, you'll be in contact with your healthcare team regularly so they can check to ensure your condition is under good control and your treatment is right for you.
+As rheumatoid arthritis is a long-term condition, you'll be in contact with your healthcare team regularly so they can check to make sure your condition is under good control and your treatment is right for you.

 If you have rheumatoid arthritis, you may be advised to have a yearly flu jab to protect against flu.
 You may also be advised to have a pneumococcal vaccination, a one-off injection that protects against a specific serious chest infection called pneumococcal pneumonia.